Follow TV Tropes

 • I Have a Family: When describing how he and his friend Michael were abducted by a carjacker, Scott tearfully recalls him trying to invoke this trope before being fatally shot by the assailant.

-• Imperiled in Pregnancy: One pregnant woman had her legs crushed in a processing machine (but miraculously gave birth to a healthy baby months later), while another was attacked by a deranged woman who wanted to steal her baby.
+• Imperiled in Pregnancy: One pregnant woman had her legs crushed in a processing machine (but miraculously gave birth to a healthy baby months later).
+Two episodes center around women attacked by deranged women who wanted to steal their babies.
 Yet another was viciously stabbed by an assailant after pulling into a rest stop to get a soda.

 • Life-or-Limb Decision: Jonathan, whose arm became trapped behind his boiler when he tried to clean it, realized that not only was he going to die if he didn't cut his arm off, so was his pet beagle Portia, who was wandering around upstairs and starving.
 Fortunately, the police and an ambulance were converging on his house by this point (alerted by his coworkers worried about why he hadn't been at work.
 Although his arm ultimately needed to be amputated, both he and Portia lived).